typetools/stubparser/readme.md

 git pull https://github.com/javaparser/javaparser ${TAG_NAME}
 ```
 5. Resolve conflicts if required and commit it (but don't push yet).
-6. Update the StubParser version to the JavaParser version in the `<finalName>` block of `javaparser-core/pom.xml`.
+6. Update the StubParser version to the JavaParser version adding "-SNAPSHOT" to the version number in the `<finalName>` block of `javaparser-core/pom.xml`.
 (There should not be "-SNAPSHOT" there or in `<version>` in `pom.xml`.)
 7. Run Maven tests in the root directory:
 ```bash